2sic/2sxc-docs/2sxc Docs Generator/basics/app/templates.md

 > [!TIP]
 > **Re-Using Templates Across Portals**
 > Instead of placing the template in the App-folder of the current portal,
-> you can also place it in a global App-folder in the `_default` portal of DNN.
+> you can also place it in a global App-folder in the `_default` portal of Dnn.
 > This is great if you have the same app in many portals, and want to centralize the template.

 > [!TIP]